 Buffing refers to the process of removal of thin layers of paint (or clear coat) from an (automotive) finish.
 Buffing is synonymous with compounding, cutting, and leveling.
-It is the first step of correction in our 3-Stage Cut & Polish service.
+It is the first step of paint correction in our 3-Stage Cut & Polish service.
 Buffing differs from polishing, in the way that buffing is used to fix more heavy paint defects such as scratches, heavy swirl marks, etching, oxidization, and much more.

 Polishing is used to address milder paint issues such as swirl marks, buffer swirls, or light scratches.
 In addition to correcting paint, polishing can be used to refine the gloss and enhance the look of an automotive paint.
 This step in paint correction is where experience shows, as it is the difference between a vehicle's paint being 90 percent corrected vs 99 percent corrected.
 Being able to deliver the last 10 percent of perfection is what separates our skilled paint correction services from others.